Patryk Misik

-Patryk Krzysztof Misik (born November 13, 1994) is a Canadian soccer player who plays for New Zealand club Napier City Rovers.
+Patryk Krzysztof Misik (born November 13, 1994) is a Canadian former professional soccer player who played as a midfielder.

 Club career

 Youth

 Misik came up through the Toronto youth scene, spending time with the Toronto Lynx and Brantford Galaxy, before moving to Poland to play with Śląsk Wrocław.

 Ottawa Fury

 After spending the majority of his time with Śląsk Wrocław's reserve team, Misik returned to Canada and signed with NASL club Ottawa Fury FC on February 6, 2015.
 He made his debut for Ottawa in their season opener against the Carolina RailHawks on April 4.
 On June 23, 2015 the club announced it would not extend Misik's contract beyond the Spring season.

 Raków Częstochowa

 Four days after being released by Ottawa Misik signed with Polish club Raków Częstochowa in the II liga.

 Órdenes

 In August 2016, Misik signed with Spanish club SD Órdenes in the Tercera División.
 At the end of the 2016–17 season, Órdenes was relegated to the fifth division and Misik left the club after his contract expired.